TravelPerk launches an open API platform to extend its work trip SaaS – TechCrunch

-Business travel SaaS startup, TravelPerk, has launched an open API-based platform — letting its customers and partners build custom integration and apps.
+Business travel SaaS startup TravelPerk has launched an open API-based platform — letting its customers and partners build custom integration and apps.

-The initial APIs covers HR and expense management use-cases but more are set to be added as usage and demand grows.
+The initial APIs cover HR and expense management use-cases, but more are set to be added as usage and demand grows.

 “Applications we’ve seen being built on the platform already include HR functionality (think BambooHR), expense management systems, company payment cards, financial reporting, and ERP,” says co-founder and CEO Avi Meir, discussing the launch.